Polls to simplify decision making on WhatsApp

-This was a take-home assignment I did for my internship process at Razorpay around February 2020.
-The goal of this task was to 'evaluate me on my design skills with a focus on interaction, UI, and product thinking'.
+The goal of this task was to 'evaluate my design skills with a focus on interaction, UI, and product thinking'.
 I was given 24 hours to spend on this.

 Problem Statement: Imagine, you are a part of WhatsApp’s Design team.
 The team plans to release a new feature, “Polls” in group chats and you are working on this feature as a Product Designer.